-Episcopal Relief & Development works with Servicio Anglicano de Diacono e Desenvolvimento (SADD), the development arm of the Episcopal Anglican Church of Brazil, to train local leaders about prevention and response to violence against women and children (VAWC) and offer services for survivors.
-The program empowers women by supporting vocational training through diocesan projects.
-In 2018, the program focuses on ramping up awareness around sexual diversity and human rights among clergy, community leaders and other community members at the diocesan level and at the national church convention.
-SADD will continue to organize and participate in ecumenical dialogue related to violence against women and children and the rights of sexual minorities.
+Episcopal Relief & Development partners with Servicio Anglicano de Diacono e Desenvolvimento (SADD), the development arm of the Episcopal Anglican Church of Brazil, to train local leaders about prevention and response to violence against women and children (VAWC) and offer services for survivors.
+Our partnership also empowers women and youth by supporting vocational training and skills-building through diocesan projects for vulnerable groups.
+Finally, the program focuses on ramping up awareness around sexual diversity and human rights among the clergy, community leaders and other community members at the diocesan level and at the national church convention.
+Through the hard work and activism of many in the Church, the Episcopal Anglican Church of Brazil approved same-sex marriage in 2018.
+SADD will continue in 2019 to organize and participate in ecumenical dialogue related to violence against women and children and the rights of sexual minorities.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.